 const client = new MongoClient(uri);

-Now you’re ready to connect to our Cluster with MongoClient.
+You’re ready to connect to the cluster with MongoClient.
 A promise will be returned by client.connect().
 When you use client.connect(), you’ll use the await keyword to signify that you shouldn’t do anything else until that operation is finished.

 await client.connect();

-You’re now ready to work with your database.
-Let’s create a function that reports the database names in this Cluster.
+You’re now ready to work with the database.
+Let’s create a function that reports the existing database names.
 To increase the readability of your software, it’s often a good idea to put this logic in well-named functions.
 As you learn how to construct different types of queries, you’ll create new functions identical to the one you’re creating here throughout these steps.
 Let’s call a method listDatabases() for now.

 await listDatabases(client);